Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Spell Range
 The range of your spells equals to your Intuition modifier plus 3.

+## Casting Spells
+Unless stated otherwise, the casting time of a spell is 1 Action.
+Since casting a spell requires both verbal and somatic components, you can only cast one spell per turn.
+When you cast a spell on your turn, you can't speak, as you're already performing verbal components.

 # Jinxes
 The following is a list of Jinxes.

-**Fire Play.** You light or snuff out a small flame within range, such as that of a candle or a gaslamp.
+**Fire Play.** As a Sleight, you light or snuff out a small flame within range, such as that of a candle or a gaslamp.

-**Fumble.** You increase the DT of the next check a creature you can see within range makes in the next minute by 2 to a maximum of 12.
+**Fumble.** As a Sleight, you increase the DT of the next check a creature you can see within range makes in the next minute by 2 to a maximum of 12.

-**Stumble.** You cause a creature you can see within range to stumble as it walks or runs, halving its movement speed until the end of its next turn (rounded down).
+**Stumble.** As a Sleight, you cause a creature you can see within range to stumble as it walks or runs, halving its movement Speed until the end of its next turn (rounded down).

 # Incantations
 The following is a list of Incantations.
 You can't cast the same Incantation two turns in a row.

 **Befuddle.** A creature you can see within range is confused, and spends its next action doing nothing.

 **Arcane Missile.** Make an attack against a creature you can see within range.
-On a hit, that creature takes damage equal to a number of d4s equal to your Willpower Modifier.
+On a hit, that creature takes Xd4 damage where X is your Willpower Modifier.